fpc/FPCSource/install/doc/readme.txt

 Please also read the platform specific README file, if it exists.

-*** WARNING *** WARNING *** WARNING ***
-This a beta release and it still contains some known bugs.
-However, it would be very useful if you could test your projects with it and tell us when you find bugs.
-You can submit bug reports on the website.
-*** WARNING *** WARNING *** WARNING ***

-This package contains a freeware 32-bit pascal compiler for several platforms.
+This package contains a freeware 32-bit/64-bit pascal compiler for several platforms.
 The language and the runtime library are almost compatible with Turbo Pascal 7.0 and recent Delphi releases.
 There is also partial support for the Macintosh pascal dialect.

-Free Pascal 1.9.8 is currently available for the following platforms:
+Free Pascal 2.0.0 is currently available for the following platforms:
 - Linux-i386
 - Linux-powerpc
 - Linux-sparc